liguanman/tomdican.github.io/_posts/HexoInstallConfig.md

 	- commit to the hexo-blog branch of github;
 	- update blog;

-- bug2,title can not contain & sign,because baidusitemap can not deal it;
+- bug2,title can not contain & and blank space sign,because baidusitemap can not deal it;

 - bug3